DavidMertz/RegEx_Puzzles/book.md

 ```

 As with the first function, we might as well be friendly in accepting
-the ASCII version of suits, even though they could always be imporved
+the ASCII version of suits, even though they could always be improved
 with `prettify()` if necessary.
 The pattern looks for everything that
 is a suit character or a space, and strips it out to create a simplified
 "hand."